yogeshsharma11/DRestAPI/README.md

-# Blog API with Django Rest Framework
+# Book manager with Django Rest Framework

 This project is a **Blog API** built using **Django Rest Framework (DRF)**.
 It allows users to register, log in, and manage their book categories and books.
 Each user can only view and manage their own categories and books.